RyanClementsHax/notes/cloud/aws/ec2.md

 ## Security groups
 - all inbound traffic is denied by default
 - all outbound traffic is allowed by default
+- stateful
   - if certain traffic allowed inbound, by default, it allows it outbound too
-- denies aren't available here
+- denies aren't available here, only port open rules
   - this needs to be done at the NACL level
 - even though your rules permit some traffic, some might be denied by the NACL